 The editor’s mandate is to make recommendations with regard to format, grammar, spelling, and usage.
 If you feel an edit encroaches on the content of your manuscript, the choice to accept or reject any given edit is ultimately your discretion in collaboration with your academic advisor.

 The deadline to submit my manuscript to my academic advisor and committee members is coming up!
 How can I finish making the revisions in time?

-Doctoral disserations are returned a chapter at time so that you can work concurrently with the editor.
-That said, it is the policy of the Institute that doctoral candidates should not make specific plans regarding the scheduling of their jury until the editing of their manuscript has been completed.
+Doctoral dissertations are returned a chapter at time so that you can work concurrently with the editor.
+That said, it is the policy of the Institute that you should not make specific plans regarding the scheduling of your defense until the editing of your manuscript has been completed.
 See the editing queue for further information.

 For logistical purposes, master's theses that are not time sensitive will be returned only once the editing of the whole text is complete.
 Longer master's theses that are submitted by the appropriate deadline may be returned a chapter at time at the editor's discretion.

 I’ve made revisions to my text.
 Will the editor look at them again?